lenca56/dynamic_glmhmm/README.md

 git clone https://github.com/lenca56/dynamic_glmhmm.git
 ```

 Before running the code, we recommend setting up a virtual environment using Anaconda (https://www.anaconda.com/download).
 The `dglmhmm.yml` file contains all necessary packages for the environment that should be used.
 Note that the we used the 3.10 version of python.
-The exact versions of all the packages used are found in `dglmhmm_exact.yml`.
+The exact versions of all the packages we used are found in `dglmhmm_exact.yml`.

 We have successfully tested the code on both Mac OS (Sonoma 14.2) and Linux (Springdale 8) and expect it to work on all standard operating systems.